-The gladiator cocktail is a drop shot like the Irish car bomb.
+The gladiator cocktail is a drop shot like the Irish slammer.
 You pour the liqueurs into a shot glass, drop that glass into a larger glass filled with the mixers and "shoot" the entire drink.
 In this case, the liqueurs are amaretto and Southern Comfort (SoCo), and you may hear it called a SoCo drop shot.

 You will want to be careful, though, because the loose shot glass has been known to chip a few teeth over the years.
 Consider yourself warned.
 Of course, you can skip that and simply down the shot and chase it with the sparkling orange juice.
 Either way, it's a fun drink that is actually quite good.